 Troop F History

 In 1932, the Louisiana Highway Patrol was established.
 On July 28, 1936, Act 94 consolidated the State Highway Patrol and Bureau of Criminal investigation to establish the Louisiana State Police.
 The first Troop F headquarters was located on US 80 near the intersection of US 165.
-The first captain for Troop F was Reginald W. Ensminger.
-Captain Ensminger began his law enforcement career with the Louisiana Highway Commission in 1923.
-At this time, troopers personally owned and maintained the vehicles which were used on patrol.
+The first captain for Troop F was Reginald W. Ensminger, who began his law enforcement career with the Louisiana Highway Commission in 1923.
+At this time, Troopers personally owned and maintained the vehicles which were used on patrol.
 The men received fifty-five dollars per month for the upkeep of the vehicles.

 In 1960, Troop F moved its headquarters from US 80 to Selman Field.
 At this time the new troop was the most modern in the state.
 It was heated by the latest method, butane.
 Troop O was created in 1968 and based in the city hall at Delhi, Louisiana.
 Troop O was very short lived, lasting a mere 13 months.
 The original idea of creating Troop O was to provide more effective coverage for Franklin, Richland, Tensas, Madison, East and West Carroll Parishes.